Ford C-Max: Facelift

 In December 2006, the facelifted version of the C-Max was revealed at the 2006 Bologna Motor Show and went on sale in late spring 2007.
 The pre-facelift version of the car (2003–2007) was called the Ford Focus C-Max.
 The name change to C-Max is attributable to Ford's MPV strategy of creating a 'Max' branded line of MPVs, starting with the Ford S-Max, launched in 2006.

-The facelift brought the car in line with Ford's "Kinetic Design" design language, evidenced through its twin trapezoidal grilles, large wheel arches, and angular headlights.
+The facelift brought the car in line with Ford's "Kinetic Design" design language, evidenced by its twin trapezoidal grilles, large wheel arches, and angular headlights.
 As the car does not have a bodyshell originally designed for Kinetic Design, though, Ford officially states that the car contains only "elements" of the design language.